MeekeRoet/swine-escape/README.md

 ## Introduction
-This repository contains code for a mathematical brainteaser/programming challenge that was presented to me during a job application procedure.
+This repository contains code for a mathematical brainteaser/programming challenge that I encountered.

 ## Game instructions